markfloryan/dsa2/readme.md

 <a name="description"></a>Course Description
 --------------------------------------------

-Introduces the analysis of algorithms and the effects of data structures on them.
-Algorithms selected from areas such as sorting, searching, shortest paths, greedy algorithms, backtracking, divide-and-conquer, and dynamic programming.
-Data structures include heaps and search, splay, and spanning trees.
-Analysis techniques include asymptotic worst-case, expected time, amortized analysis, and reductions between problems.
+Builds upon previous analysis of algorithms and the effects of data structures on them.
+Algorithms selected from areas such as searching, shortest paths, greedy algorithms, backtracking, divide-and-conquer, dynamic programming, and machine learning.
+Analysis techniques include asymptotic worst case, expected time, amortized analysis, and reductions.

 <a name="license"></a>License